aristek/eslint-config-aristek/README.md

 #### no-unused-expressions

-There is no differences except `allowTernary` option.
+There is no difference except `allowTernary` option.
 We prefer to use `if shorthands` for logic operations.
 Example: condition ? method1() : method2().

 ```